Sharing a comforter with your significant other can be a frustrating experience!

 Even if you know the fill power, and the fill weight, you still don’t know exactly how warm a comforter will be.
 Two comforters of the same fill power and weight, from two different manufacturers, will not be exactly alike.

-Based off of how they are made, and the quality of down used, one will always be warmer than the other.
+Based on how they are made, and the quality of down used, one will always be warmer than the other.

 But you’ll still want to gauge exactly how light or warm it really is for your needs before you purchase the additional twin-sized layer.

 I would suggest purchasing the King-sized version first, and trying it out for a night or two to see if it is adequate enough for the warmer person.
 You can always add more layers later, but you can’t take away from the single layer.

 For the average “warm-blooded” person, the single layer version should be adequate year round.